Online RN-to-BSN Faculty

 A Faculty of Exceptional Caregivers

 Widener University helps you elevate your level of nursing care with an advanced, cross-perspective curriculum taught by nursing professionals and scholars.
-The faculty in our online RN-to-BSN program create an expert, supportive academic environment to where you can grow professionally and bring added value to your team, your organization, and the lives of your patients.
+The faculty in our online RN-to-BSN program create an expert, supportive academic environment where you can grow professionally and bring added value to your team, your organization, and the lives of your patients.

 Mary L. Baumberger-Henry PhD, RN